-The Iraqi Journal of Architecture and Planning (IQJAP) only selects those who are considered the most knowledgeable in their fields to review the articles submitted to it for publication.
-The selection of a reviewer is based on a number of factors, the most important of which are reviewer’s availability and specialization alignment with that of the article under review.
+The Iraqi Journal of Architecture and Planning (IQJAP) only selects the most knowledgeable in their fields to review the articles submitted for publication.
+The selection of a reviewer is based on several factors, the most important of which are the reviewer's availability and specialization alignment with that of the article under review.

-This journal uses Double-blind reviewing process, which means that both author name(s) and reviewer name(s) are concealed from each other throughout the review.
-Author and reviewer anonymity prevents any bias, for example based on an author's country of origin or previous controversial work.
-Additionally, articles written by prestigious or renowned authors are considered on the basis of the content of their papers, rather than their reputation.
-Generally, manuscripts are evaluated on the basis that they present new insight into the investigated topic and are likely to contribute to research progress or a change in practice.
+This journal uses a Double-blind reviewing process, meaning that author name(s) and reviewer name(s) are concealed from each other throughout the review.
+Author and reviewer anonymity prevents bias, for example, based on an author's country of origin or previous controversial work.
+Additionally, articles written by prestigious or renowned authors are considered based on the content of their papers rather than their reputation.
+Generally, manuscripts are evaluated because they present new insight into the investigated topic and are likely to contribute to a research progress or a change in practice.

-Please follow the following steps for successful review:
+Please follow the following steps for a successful review:

 I) STEP 1: THE REVIEW REQUEST

-As a reviewer at IQJAP, you have to familiarize yourself with the process and general guidelines for publishing at IQJAP through reading the Authors Guide and Reviewers Guide (this guide).
+As a reviewer at IQJAP, you must familiarize yourself with the process and general guidelines for publishing at IQJAP by reading the Authors Guide and Reviewers Guide (this guide).
 Generally, you will receive Reviewing Request Email from the IQJAP editorial office asking you to review a specific article.
-A copy of the article under review (without authors’ names) and the Article Evaluation Form will be attached with the email.
-If any of those files are missing or corrupted, please report at once to the editorial office.
+A copy of the report under review (without authors' names) and the Article Evaluation Form will be attached to the email.
+If any files are missing or corrupted, please report them to the editorial office immediately.

-You should try to respond to the Reviewing Request via replying to the email as soon as possible (generally 48 hours) so not to delay the whole publication process.
-You should accept the reviewing request only if:
+It would be best if you tried to respond to the Reviewing Request by replying to the email as soon as possible (generally 48 hours) to avoid delaying the publication process.
+You should accept the reviewing Request only if:

 If you receive a manuscript that covers a topic that does not sufficiently match your area of expertise, please notify the editorial office as soon as possible.
-Please feel free to recommend alternative reviewer, it will be appreciated.
+Also, please feel free to recommend an alternative reviewer; it will be appreciated.

 2) Have enough time to review the manuscript

 Generally, finished reviews of an article should be completed within two weeks.
-If you do not think you can complete the review within this time frame, please let the editorial office know and if possible, suggest an alternative reviewer.
-In order for your review to be efficient, it is wise to allocate at least three uninterrupted hours per week to read the article, evaluate it, and provide constructive feedback.
+If you do not think you can complete the assessment within this time frame, please let the editorial office know and, if possible, suggest an alternative reviewer.
+For your review to be efficient, allocating at least three uninterrupted hours per week to read the article, evaluate it, and provide constructive Feedback is wise.

-If you have agreed to review a paper but will no longer be able to finish the work before the deadline, please contact the editor as soon as possible.
+If you have agreed to review a paper but can no longer finish the work before the deadline, please get in touch with the editor as soon as possible.
 You can submit a reviewing extension request to the editorial office with reasons for the extension (need more time to finish the evaluation, require further data from the author, or have unexpected circumstances).

 3) There is no potential conflict of interests

-While conflicts of interest will not disqualify you from reviewing the manuscript, it is important to disclose all conflicts of interest to the editors before reviewing.
-If you have any questions about potential conflicts of interests, please do not hesitate to contact the receiving editorial office.
+While conflicts of interest will not disqualify you from reviewing the manuscript, disclosing all conflicts of interest to the editors before reviewing is important.
+If you have any questions about potential conflicts of interest, please do not hesitate to contact the receiving editorial office.

 If you feel you are not qualified/best suited to review an article, please decline the reviewing request as soon as possible while providing reasons for your decline.
-This information will be used to improve reviewing process’s speed and efficiency, and update our database.
+This information will improve the reviewing process's speed and efficiency and update our database.

 II) STEP 2: THE REVIEW

-The deadline for reviewing any article and sending the final evaluation form is usually two weeks after receiving the reviewing request approval, however, reviewers can submit their final evaluation forms earlier if they feel there is nothing more to add and are certain of their decision.
-Before you start reviewing the article, you should be aware that IQJAP seeks to publish experimental and theoretical research results of outstanding significance in the form of original research articles, review articles, conference papers, and perspective/commentary articles.
-Although it is the authors’ responsibility to define his/her/their article as the appropriate type and comply with the corresponding general criteria as described below, reviewers should carefully check and confirm that the right article type was chosen for the manuscript under review.
-(For more details, please check the Authors’ Guide – Article Types)
+The deadline for reviewing any article and sending the final evaluation form is usually two weeks after receiving the reviewing request approval.
+However, reviewers can submit their final evaluation forms earlier if they feel there is nothing more to add and are certain of their decision.
+Before you start reviewing the article, you should know that IQJAP seeks to publish experimental and theoretical research results of outstanding significance in original research articles, review articles, conference papers, and perspective/commentary articles.
+Although it is the authors' responsibility to define his/her/their article as the appropriate type and comply with the corresponding general criteria described below, reviewers should carefully check and confirm that the right article type was chosen for the manuscript under review.
+(For more details, please check the Authors' Guide – Article Types)

 Despite the article type, there are general criteria for evaluating the manuscript.
-Generally, reviewers are required to judge the manuscript validity to be considered for publication at IQJAP based on those criteria:
+Generally, reviewers are required to judge the manuscript validity to be considered for publication at IQJAP based on the requirements:

 1) Article alignment with journal aims and scope

 Is the article in line with the aims and scope of the journal?
-Does it satisfy the general criteria for the specific field of research selected by the author(s)?
+For example, does it satisfy the general criteria for the specific field of research selected by the author(s)?

 2) Content Quality and Originality,

 Is the article sufficiently novel and interesting to warrant publication?
 Does it add to the canon of knowledge?
 Does the article adhere to the journal's standards?
 Is the research question an important one?
-In order to determine its originality and appropriateness for the journal, it might be helpful to think of the research in terms of what percentile it is in?
+To determine its originality and appropriateness for the journal, it might be helpful to consider the research in terms of what percentile it is in.
 Is it in the top 25% of papers in this field?
 You might wish to do a quick literature search using tools such as Scopus to see if there are any reviews of the area.
-If the research has been covered previously, pass on references of those works to the editor.
+If the research has been covered previously, pass on references to those works to the editor.

 3) Organization and Clarity